cncf/toc/operations/dd-toc-guide.md

 The TOC member(s) begin reaching out to the 5-7 potential adopters provided by the project to be interviewed and work with the TAB in conducting the interview.
 The TOC, with support from CNCF staff and the TAB, is responsible for engaging adopters, gathering publication consent, scheduling, conducting, summarizing, gathering final approval, and including the approved summary of the interview within the Due Diligence.

+Projects should not coach or instruct adopters with answers to interview questions and may encourage adopters to be open and transparent during the interviews.
+All interview notes are kept private unless permission is received from the adopter's organization for the notes to be made public.

-The TOC maintains a core list of questions intended to initiate discussion with adopters, but may add additional questions, or skip questions depending on the course of the interview and the organization's level of comfort in providing responses.
+The TOC maintains a [core list of questions](/operations/toc-templates/template-adopter-questions.md) intended to initiate discussion with adopters, but may add additional questions, or skip questions depending on the course of the interview and the organization's level of comfort in providing responses.

-Interviews typically do not take more than 30 minutes to complete, and TOC and TAB members should anticipate about 1 hour of time dedicated to summarizing adopter responses.
+Interviews typically do not take more than 30-60 minutes to complete, and TOC and TAB members should anticipate about 1 hour of time dedicated to summarizing adopter responses.
+Some interviews may take more or less time, it is dependent upon the interview, any prior interviews that may introduce conflicting stories among adopters, or other concerns noted by the TOC members and the community.

 #### Reaching out to Adopters